MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/fileact-interact/preparing-to-use-the-tutorial1.md

 2. You must configure SAG: create the MessagePartners, End Points, and Routing Rules in SAG, and test SAG connectivity on the computer where you install the adapters.
 For information, see the SAG documentation.

-3. Follow the instructions listed in the topic “How to Create a New Host” in Microsoft BizTalk Server Help ([https://go.microsoft.com/fwlink/?LinkId=100422](/previous-versions/)) to create one in-process Host for the InterAct adapter, named *interacthost*, and one in-process Host for the FileAct adapter, named *fileacthost*.
+3. Follow the [Create a New Host](../../core/how-to-create-a-new-host.md} steps to create one in-process Host for the InterAct adapter, named *interacthost*, and one in-process Host for the FileAct adapter, named *fileacthost*.
 You will use these hosts while creating handlers for the adapters.

 4. Create the following folders for the tutorial: